wifixcort/SimpleRFM/Readmetest.md

 ###send()

-Send a an Arduino String to a specified node.
+Send an Arduino String object to a specified node.
+The maximum size of the String is 64 bytes.

 ####Usage
 boolean send(int nodeId, String message) //returns true if transmission successful

+Example
 ```c++
 #include <SimpleRFM.h>